railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

         So there are good reasons for viewing the impact of financial transactions through virtual charts, such as budgets and financial indicators based on special views of the company.

-To create a new chart of accounts you should create a root account using the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Accounts --> Accounts`.
+To create a new chart of accounts you should create a root account using the menu :menuselection:`Accounting --> Configuration --> Accounts --> Accounts`.
 Your top level account should have a name, a code (different from any other code in your current chart), an :guilabel:`Internal Type` and :guilabel:`Account Type`  \ ``View``\.
 Then you can choose your structure by creating other accounts of :guilabel:`Account Type` \ ``View``\ as necessary.
 The :guilabel:`Internal Type` should be of the ``Consolidation`` type if you want to map accounts.
-Check your virtual structure using the menu :menuselection:`Financial Management --> Charts --> Charts of Accounts` and select the corresponding chart in the drop-down list at the top of the screen.
+Check your virtual structure using the menu :menuselection:`Accounting --> Charts --> Charts of Accounts` and select the corresponding chart in the drop-down list at the top of the screen.

 To be able to map your virtual chart of accounts to your general chart of accounts, you have to set :guilabel:`Internal Type` as ``Consolidation``.
 From the :guilabel:`Consolidated Children` you can then map accounts or make accounts consolidate.
 In the :guilabel:`Consolidated Children`, you can add ``View`` accounts or normal accounts.
 If you add a ``View`` account to the consolidated children, OpenERP will automatically include all existing and future linked accounts.